Yelp/pgctl/docs/source/user/advanced.rst

 Services that stop slowly
 -------------------------

 When you have a service that takes a while to stop, pgctl may incorrectly error out saying that the service left processes behind.
 By default, pgctl only waits up to two seconds.
-To tell pgctl to wait a bit longer write a number of seconds into a ``wait`` file.
+To tell pgctl to wait a bit longer write a number of seconds into a ``timeout`` file.

 .. code:: bash

-    echo 10 > playground/uwsgi/wait
+    echo 10 > playground/uwsgi/timeout
-    git add playground/uwsgi/wait
+    git add playground/uwsgi/timeout

 Handling subprocesses in a bash service